 Acclaimed as one of Europe’s best Alpine treks, the Tour du Mont Blanc is on the bucket list of many walkers.
-But so many people are put off the higher-level hiking tour because they worry they will not be fit enough, however with such a large range of itineraries Macs Adventure are allowing increasing numbers of walkers to enjoy spectacular walking around the Mont Blanc Massif.
+But so many people are put off the higher-level hiking tour because they worry they will not be fit enough, however with such a broad range of itineraries Macs Adventure is allowing increasing numbers of walkers to enjoy spectacular walking around the Mont Blanc Massif.

 The facts look daunting on paper with a total multi-day hike of 170km and some 10,000m of ascent and descent to circle the Mont Blanc Massif.
 The route also passes through three countries, France, Italy and Switzerland.

-On average the complete Tour du Mont Blanc tour is walked between eight to 10 days but it’s possible to extend this time if you would prefer to have more shorter walking days.
+On average the complete Tour du Mont Blanc tour is walked between eight to 10 days, but it’s possible to extend this time if you would prefer to have shorter walking days.

 There are also many options for daily routes that can decrease the amount of climbing required.

 You’ll see that there are many different options when choosing a Tour du Mont Blanc walking trip.
 However, all walkers should have put in some training before heading to the Alps.

 The Tour du Mont Blanc is more of an endurance hike than a sprint.
 Think marathon rather than 1500m running race.

 To increase your fitness in the months preceding the Tour du Mont Blanc we suggest you incorporate the kind of training we mention below, so you are better equipped to enjoy the trip, not just endure it.